piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 - SQA goes beyond simple testing to provide broad oversight across the entire software lifecycle.
 It puts practices and controls in place to build quality software.

 As an Integral part of the the software development lifecycle (SDLC), Software Quality Assurance(SQL)'s primary goal is to establish and maintain high-quality software throughout the software development life cycle (SDLC) and should in fact be involved in all phases of the development process, as much as possible from requirements gathering to deployment and maintenance.

+During the Software Development Life Cycle, **Software Configuration Management(SCM)** helps to systematically manage, organize, and control the changes in the documents, codes, and other entities by providing a process backbone for coordinating work between teams as well as applying administrative and technical direction to delivering high quality software.

 By and large, SQA is all about; — Business value addition, customer satisfaction, reliability, information confidentiality, cost-effectiveness, usability, performance, security,flexibility, improvement and guarantee of service delivery on Software projects as per set requirements and Standards.